Run for you

 3. Update the CRM stage, owner, and notes — but flag anything ambiguous for review.

-4. Draft the next touch (follow-up email, internal handoff note, calendar invite) without sending it.
+4. Draft the next touch (follow-up email, internal handoff note, calendar invite) and send the ones you have made routine.

 Events that should trigger work